Skip to Content

 Location, Altitude & Microclimate

-The rugged, windy hills of Morgon and Fleurie offer myriad microclimates and are sandwiched between the Massif Central mountains and the majestic Alps in central-eastern France.
-On clear days, we catch glimpses of the iconic Mont Blanc in the nearby Alps to the east.
-Burgundy's famed Cote d'Or is just a few kilometers to our north.
+Morgon and Fleurie are rugged, windy hills wedged between the Massif Central and the Alps in central-eastern France.
+On clear days we glimpse Mont Blanc to the east; Burgundy's Côte d'Or sits just a few kilometers north.

 Granite

-70 year-old Gamay Noir vines struggle in Morgon's pink granite soil
+70 year-old Gamay vines struggle in Morgon's pink granite soil

-My 70 year-old Gamay Noir vines struggle in Morgon's pink granite soil
+My 70 year-old Gamay vines struggle in Morgon's pink granite soil

 Jonathan Pey holding bin of grapes during harvest in Morgon Cru, France